DinhN17/Employee-Tracker/README.md

 ## Description

-Note taker is a command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+Employee tracker is a command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.

 ## Installation